-Mesothelioma deaths in 2021, with a similar number of lung cancer deaths linked to past exposures to asbestos
+Mesothelioma deaths in 2022, with a similar number of lung cancer deaths linked to past exposures to asbestos

-Deaths in 2021 mentioning asbestosis on the death certificate\
+Deaths in 2022 mentioning asbestosis on the death certificate

-\Excluding deaths that also mention mesothelioma
+Excluding deaths that also mention mesothelioma

-- Inhalation of asbestos fibres can cause cancers such as mesothelioma and lung cancer, and other serious lung diseases such as asbestosis and pleural thickening - All asbestos-related diseases typically take many years to develop so current statistics reflect the legacy of past working conditions. - Widespread use of asbestos containing products in the past particularly in the post-WWII building industry - led to a large increase in asbestos-related disease in Great Britain over the last few decades. - The cancer, mesothelioma, has such a strong relationship with asbestos that annual deaths give a particularly clear view of the effect of past exposures. - Annual mesothelioma deaths increased substantially over a number of decades, largely as a result of asbestos exposure prior to 1980, but have remained broadly level over the most recent decade.
+- Inhalation of asbestos fibres can cause cancers such as mesothelioma and lung cancer, and other serious lung diseases such as asbestosis and pleural thickening. - All asbestos-related diseases typically take many years to develop so current statistics reflect the legacy of past working conditions. - Widespread use of asbestos containing products in the past particularly in the post-WWII building industry - led to a large increase in asbestos-related disease in Great Britain over the last few decades. - The cancer, mesothelioma, has such a strong relationship with asbestos that annual deaths give a particularly clear view of the effect of past exposures. - Annual mesothelioma deaths increased substantially over a number of decades, largely as a result of asbestos exposure prior to 1980.
+Figures for the latest two years suggest overall numbers may now be starting to reduce.